Djokovic out of U.S. Open after hitting line judge with ball

 But players who hit a ball out of anger and make contact with an on-court official have been defaulted in the past.

-At Wimbledon in 1995, Tim Henman hit a ball into the head of a ball girl and was defaulted from a doubles match with partner Jeremy Bates.
+At Wimbledon in 1995, Tim Henman hit a ball into the head of a ball girl and was defaulted from a doubles match.

-“I think the supervisors and all them are just doing their job, but very unlucky for Novak,” said Alexander Zverev, the tournament’s No. 5 seed, who reached the quarterfinals by winning Sunday.
+“Very unlucky for Novak,” said No. 5 seed Alexander Zverev, who will face No. 27 Borna Coric in the quarterfinals.
 “If it would have landed anywhere else – we’re talking a few inches – he would have been fine.”

 Another is that only the two largest arenas – Ashe and Louis Armstrong Stadium – have full complements of line judges making calls at matches.
 At other courts, chair umpires are aided by an electronic line-calling system.